atteneder/glTFast/Documentation~/UpgradeGuides.md

 ### Moved or Renamed Types

 Some assemblies, classes, structs and enum types have been renamed or moved.
-Make sure you adopt your code approriately.
+Make sure you adopt your code appropriately.
 All entries are within the `GLTFast` namespace.

 - Refactored Assembly Definitions
   - `glTFastSchema` was merged into `glTFast` and thus removed